-The swap data elements proposed to be reported to SDRs would therefore consist of: (i) the data elements implementing the CDE Technical Guidance; and (ii) additional CFTC-specific data elements that support the Commission's regulatory responsibilities.
-While, as explained below, much of this swap data is already being reported to SDRs according to each SDR's technical standards, the technical standards and validation conditions that the Commission is proposing for the SDRs to implement would be new.
-A discussion of the swap data elements and requests for comment the technical standards follows below.
+The swap data elements proposed to be reported to SDRs would therefore consist of: (i) The data elements implementing the CDE Technical Guidance; and (ii) additional CFTCspecific data elements that support the Commission's regulatory responsibilities.231 While, as explained below, much of this swap data is already being reported to SDRs according to each SDR's technical standards, the technical standards and validation conditions that the Commission is proposing for the SDRs to implement would be new.
+A discussion of the swap data elements and requests for comment on the technical standards follows below.
 Data elements specific to part 43 are discussed in the separate part 43 NPRM.

-B. Swap Data Elements to be Reported to SDRs
+B. Swap Data Elements To Be Reported to Swap Data Repositories

 DMO's proposed technical standards contains an extensive introduction to help reviewers.
 As a preliminary matter, the Commission notes that the swap data elements in appendix 1 do not include swap data elements specific to swap product terms.
-The Commission is currently heavily involved in separate international efforts to introduce UPIs.232 The Commission preliminarily expects UPIs will be available within the next https://www.fsb.org/2019/10/governance-arrangements-for-the-upi/.

-231 The proposed update of appendix 1 and technical standards are expected to represent a significant reduction in the number of swap data elements that could be reported to an SDR by market participants.
-232 See FSB, Governance arrangements for the UPI: Conclusions, implementation plan and next steps to establish the International Governance Body (Oct.
-9, 2019), available at two years.233 Until the Commission designates a UPI pursuant to § 45.7, the Commission is proposing SDRs continue to accept, and reporting counterparties continue to report, the product-related data elements unique to each SDR.
-The Commission believes this temporary solution would have SDRs change their systems only once when UPI becomes available, instead of twice if the Commission proposes standardized product data elements in this release before UPIs are available and then later designates UPIs pursuant to § 45.7.
+The Commission is currently heavily involved in separate international efforts to introduce UPIs.232 The Commission preliminarily expects UPIs will be available within the next two years.233 Until the Commission designates a UPI pursuant to § 45.7, the Commission is proposing SDRs continue to accept, and reporting counterparties continue to report, the product-related data elements unique to each SDR.
+The Commission believes this temporary solution would have SDRs change their systems only once when UPI becomes available, instead of twice if the Commission proposes standardized product data elements in this release before UPIs are available and then later designates UPIs pursuant to §45.7.